yiyangwan/yiyangwan.github.io/_publications/AGG.md

 [[CODE]](https://github.com/yiyang920/adversarial_multi_armed_bandit_variable_plays) -->

 ## Abstract
-We propose an iterative aggregation/disaggregation algorithm for solving transit planning problem in a large scale network.
+We propose an iterative aggregation/disaggregation scheme for solving transit planning problem in a large scale network.
 The aggregation algorithm solves a graph coarsening problem with input from the previous disaggregation solution.
 Then a peer-to-peer ride-matching problem is solved on the coarsened graph.
-The disaggregation algorithm disaggregates the solution of the ride-matching problem to the uncoarsened graph, and is designed to guarantee the convergenece over iterations.
+The disaggregation algorithm disaggregates the solution of the ride-matching problem to the uncoarsened graph.
+The aggregation/disaggregation scheme is designed to guarantee the convergenece over iterations.